 Have you ever wondered how Israel knew this was it when Jesus came into Jerusalem on Palm Sunday?

 “Now when they drew near to Jerusalem and came to Bethphage, to the Mount of Olives, then Jesus sent two disciples, saying to them, “Go into the village in front of you, and immediately you will find a donkey tied, and a colt with her.
 Untie them and bring them to me.
 If anyone says anything to you, you shall say, ‘The Lord needs them,’ and he will send them at once.””
 (Matthew 21:1-3)

 Jesus came into Jerusalem from the east, riding a donkey, and everyone flipped out.
 Some, by waking palm branches and shouting praises, others by asking each other, “who is this guy?”

 Something like 353 Old Testament prophesies we’re fulfilled by Jesus, and symbolism like this is everywhere.
-He is our King and our LORD.
+He is the Prince of our LORD!

 “Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!”
 (Matthew 21:9)

 As we approach Palm Sunday this weekend, consider with me what it means for Jesus to be hailed as King.
 It’s easy to get casual comfortable with Jesus and forget how much honor and respect is due Him (all of it: see Daniel 7:14 and Philippians 2:9-10).